USDT Scams: $59,400 Stolen On The Tron Network

 USDT scams

 Security is a determining factor for operating in cryptocurrencies and is often underestimated.
-Indeed, a new type of attack is emerging, particularly on the Tron Network: USDT scams.
-This attack leverages people's bias, manipulating and tricking users to steal their cryptocurrencies.
-It is an insidious attack because it has a low economic and time cost to be executed.
+Indeed, a new type of attack is emerging, particularly on the Tron Network: USDT scams are attacks that leverage people's bias, manipulating and tricking users into stealing their USDT, whereas the scam process is insidious because it is done in stages and in order to execute this scam, you only need a small capital and set up a script that operates automatically.
 To fully understand the mechanisms of this new scam (which is also called crypto dust attack) and do our part to spread education and prevent these thefts, we will analyze a case study of one of the scams perpetuated in the last period on Tron, in which 59,400 USDT has been stolen.

 USDT scams